Mutiny on the Colorado at 60,000 cfs

 For reference, 60,000 cubic feet per second is roughly the amount of water that would fill four 3 bedroom houses – every second.
 The Colorado flow is controlled by a dam.
 It rarely has such high flows.
 In fact, very few young river runners have ever heard of this extraordinary time.
 We just happened to get lucky.

 Since I couldn’t arrange to take the entire 2 weeks off, I was to meet the family, crew and boats after they’d floated for 5 days.
-After a picturesque train ride, I walked down the 5,000 foot hot, dusty descent trail from the South Rim to meet them near Bright Angel camp.
+After a picturesque train ride from California, I walked down the 5,000 foot hot, dusty descent trail from the South Rim to meet them near Bright Angel camp.
 Accompanying me was a lovely lass who brought a rare treat — Ice Cream packed in dry ice.
 Successfully.
 And amazing.

 Of course I listened with empathy and concern, but somehow it didn’t occur to me to do anything about it, and Alan didn’t mention it.

 I slept solidly that eve under crystal clear dark skies festooned with bright stars.
-Awaking early I was eager to get out on the river as soon as possible after our wonderful breakfast.
+Awaking early I was eager to get out floating on the river as soon as possible after our wonderful breakfast.

-So we all suited up and our paddle crew got in, ready to shove off.
+So we all suited up, packed up and our paddle crew got in, ready to shove off.
 I was assigned to sit in the back as a passenger alongside the paddle Captain.
 So we’re off.

 Immediately upon leaving the shore, the captain gave us the paddle order “Paddle Left” that would have taken us right into a rock.
 Without a moment’s thought, I barked “No, Paddle Right.”
 (Thinking back on that moment I might have been astonished that everyone followed my direction, instead of the Captain’s.)